standardloop/knowledge-transfer/01-kind/README.md

 #### `kind`

-I recommend install using a package manager such as `brew` for macOS
+I recommend installing using a package manager such as `brew` for macOS:

 ```sh
 $ brew install kind